gaussic/keras-en-backup/sources/callbacks.md

 __Arguments__

-schedule: a function that takes an epoch index as input (integer, indexed from 0) and current learning rate and returns a new learning rate as output (float).
+- __schedule__: a function that takes an epoch index as input (integer, indexed from 0) and current learning rate and returns a new learning rate as output (float).
-verbose: int.
+- __verbose__: int.
 0: quiet, 1: update messages.

 ----

 <span style="float:right;">[[source]](https://github.com/keras-team/keras/blob/master/keras/callbacks.py#L669)</span>